diesdasdigital/morpheme-heroku-starter/README.md

 Morpheme uses the Google Cloud Text-to-Speech and Natural Language APIs to generate audio from text.
 The resulting audio files are stored on Amazon S3.

-You will need a Google Cloud as well as an AWS Account to setup the application and configur them according to the steps below.
+You will need a Google Cloud as well as an AWS Account to setup the application and configure them according to the steps below.

 ### AWS